salama/object-machine/design/language.md

-## Machine and Language
+## Syatem and Language

-To define the object machine, we need to define what makes a machine.
-And since the purpose of the machine is to run object oriented programs, we need to talk a bit about what those are.
+To define the object system, we need to define what it should be able to do: The purpose of the system is to run object oriented programs, and so we need to talk a bit about what those are.
-We start with the language as this is more familiar to software engineers.

 ### OO language features